 It is the mission of Touro University Nevada to provide reasonably convenient and safe parking to support the sustainability of the campus community and is an integral part of the strategic plan.

-Patient parking spaces are designated in red paint with the word PATIENT and have a free-standing sign for the Health Center and Center for Autism and Developmental Disabilities.
+Patient parking spaces are marked accordingly and have a free-standing or posted sign for the Health Center and Center for Autism and Developmental Disabilities.

 Other reserved areas

 Fire lanes, drive lanes (individually marked or not), sidewalks and sidewalk access ramps.
 Each of these areas carries separate fines for violations and are patrolled all hours.
 Citations may be issued for driving or parking on a sidewalk or lawn or outside of a stall.